christoph-heinrich/mpv-pointer-event/README.md

 Low latency detection of single-click, double-click, long-click and dragging.
 Each event is detected in a mutually exclusive manner, so e.g. a double-click won't also detect single-click events.

-Dragging will additionally emit a start and stop event, as well as a drag event that includes a change in coordinates which can be used for detecting gestures.
+Dragging will emit a start and stop event, as well as a drag event that includes a change in coordinates which can be used for detecting gestures.

 Beware that on Wayland in windowed mode with window dragging enabled (enabled by default) the left mouse button won't detect single-click and long-click events (because of [reasons](https://github.com/mpv-player/mpv/issues/9771#issuecomment-1272605271)).
 They will still work with touch and when in fullscreen or maximized.